edmangimelli/learnSomeFlags/README.md

 # learnSomeFlags
-A simple game I made when I was learning DOM manipulation.
+A simple javascript game I made when I was learning DOM manipulation.